 Ambassador Charles W. Freeman Jr.

-Mr. Richard H. Matzke, Co Chairman AIC
+Mr. Richard H. Matzke

-Ambassador William G. Miller
+Ambassador William Miller

 Mr. Mohsen Movaghar

-CEO of West Point Capital
+CEO, West Point Capital

 Mr. Movaghar is President and CEO of West Point Capital headquartered in Los Angels, California.
 He holds a BA in economics and an MA in management and operations research from Northrop University.
 Mr. Movaghar has written numerous articles on economic matters and has participated in a number of research projects with Tehran and Melli University in Iran.
 He has been a supporter of many major Persian arts exhibitions and is a founding member of the Friends of Persia organization.